FutCoinSpot Blog • 2026 Guide

 Can you get banned for sniping players on the transfer market?

 Manual sniping is not against the rules.
 It's a legitimate, intended game mechanic.
 However, using automated sniping tools or bots IS against the rules.
-Very rapid manual sniping can trigger a temporary soft ban (a cooldown, not a real penalty).
+Very rapid manual sniping can sometimes trigger a temporary soft ban (a cooldown, not a real penalty), and in rare cases, high-volume sniping during major promos has caused false positive market bans.

 Does buying FC coins always result in a ban?

 No, but it's always a risk.
-Whether you get caught depends heavily on the transfer method, the amount, the timing, and your account's history.
+Buying coins is explicitly against EA's Terms of Service.
+Whether you get caught depends heavily on the transfer method used, the amount, the timing, and your account's history.
+Some methods (comfort trade, player auction) are far more detectable than others.
 Our snipe-based method has maintained a 0.00% historical customer ban rate, but we're clear that this is a track record, not a promise.

 Can EA ban you for trading too much?

 Legitimate trading is not against the rules, no matter how much you do.
 But EA's automated systems can misinterpret high-volume trading as coin distribution, especially during volatile promo periods.
-False positive bans for aggressive but legal trading have been widely documented.
+False positive bans for aggressive but legal trading have been widely reported and confirmed by the community (and occasionally reversed by EA).

 Do transfer market bans carry over to the next EA FC game?